Ghost Ship Games: History

 Ghost Ship Games was founded in the spring of 2016 by a team of five former employees of Press Play after that studio's closure.
+The company was funded the Danish government's Cap Nova, which focused on video games.
 CEO Søren Lundgaard was invited to join the company shortly after by game director Mikkel Martin Pedersen.
-Lundgaard and Pedersen had previously been co-workers at the defunct game studio Deadline Games for over ten years and each of the six founders had had experience in studio management.
+Lundgaard and Pedersen had previously been co-workers at the defunct game studio Deadline Games for over ten years.
 The newly formed team begin work on a co-op title that they envisioned as "basically combining Minecraft and Left 4 Dead".
 In February 2017, Swedish developer Coffee Stain Studios acquired a 30% stake in Ghost Ship Games and agreed to publish their first game, Deep Rock Galactic.

 Coffee Stain Publishing released Deep Rock Galactic into early access on 28 February 2018.
 Ghost Ship benefited from the community feedback that an early access model allowed for.
 Early reviews of the game were very positive and the game amassed 300,000 players by September 2018.
 The game officially left early access after more than two years on 13 May 2020.

 In August 2021, Coffee Stain's parent company Embracer Group acquired the remaining 70% of Ghost Ship Games, which made the studio a subsidiary of Coffee Stain Holding.
+According to Finans, the founders received 528 million DKK.
 In November 2021, Ghost Ship announced that Deep Rock Galactic had sold three million copies and would be ported to PlayStation 4 and PlayStation 5 in January 2022.
 In June 2022 they announced they had sold 4 million copies.

 Ghost Ship Games announced a Publishing label for Danish game studios in February 2023.
 The label's first three titles were subsequently announced as Deep Rock Galactic: Survivor (a single player spinoff of Deep Rock Galactic), SpellRogue and DarkSwarm.

+On May 20, 2026, Ghost Ship Games launched Deep Rock Galactic: Rogue Core, a cooperative roguelite first-person shooter spin-off, into Early Access on Steam.